hkjn/decenter.world/bitcoin.md

 ## Limitations

+The Bitcoin network is the first of a new type of technology with some novel interesting properties, but it's not going to solve all the problems in the world.
 The Bitcoin network on average produces a block every 10 minutes, which means that at most a handful of transactions can be sent every second.
-Each transaction can vary a lot in how long it needs to wait, and even at the best of times it will take several minutes to confirm.
+Each transaction can vary a lot in how long it needs to wait, and even at the best of times it will take several minutes to confirm by being mined into a block.
+This means that applications that need fast confirmations are not suited for being stored directly on the Bitcoin network.

+Due to the fact that every node has a copy of the entire blockchain, which stores every transaction forever, the total space available in the Bitcoin blocks is quite limited.
+The way the limited space is assigned is through fees, which makes miners select the transactions with higher fees first.
+This allows people to decide themselves how important their transactions are to them based on the current prices, but does mean that as the interest and usage of Bitcoin is going up, fees also would be expected to rise.

+There are so-called **second-layer solutions** being built to address both these problems like the [Lightning Network](http://lightning.network/), but they are not yet ready for the live Bitcoin network.

-And in order to really be certain that we are in control of our bitcoin, we would all need to run our own full nodes, and be very good at protecting our private keys, both of which raises the barrier to entry.
+Another limitation is that in order to really be certain that we are in control of our bitcoin, we would all need to run our own full nodes, and be very good at protecting our private keys, both of which raises the barrier to entry.

-Popular mobile wallets for Bitcoin like Copay, Mycelium and Samourai, are using a simplified verification protocol called SPV.
-This protocol involves retrieving just the block **headers**, since mobile clients don't have enough storage space or network bandwidth to retrieve the full blocks.
-This means that the security properties of these lightweight clients is less good than the full nodes, since they don't verify all the rules.
+Popular mobile wallets for Bitcoin like Copay, Mycelium and Samourai, are using a simplified verification protocol, making them **SPV clients**.
+This protocol involves retrieving just the block headers, since mobile clients don't have enough storage space or network bandwidth to retrieve the full blocks.
+This means that the security properties of these lightweight clients is less good than the full nodes, since they can't verify all the rules.

-There are many kinds of things we might want from digital money where the Bitcoin blockchain itself is not directly suitable for these reasons, so we need to keep building more systems to solve those problems.